mdiloreto/azure-terraform-lab/README.md

 # madsblog-terraform-01

 Personal terraform modules.
-This are design with personal lab propuses.
+This are design with personal lab-proejcts purpose.
 Are not meant to use in production enviroments.